Weston, Sabah: Demographics

-According to population statistics from 2010, the city has 334 inhabitants, mostly Malays (72%).
+According to population statistics in 2024, the city has 680 inhabitants, mostly Malays (75%).
 The remaining residents of Weston, which is around 1,700 people, are spread across the surrounding villages and settlements.

 Masjid Nurul Iman, a mosque in Weston.

 Flora and fauna

 Parts of the Padas River estuary are protected as Weston Wetland Park (WWP).
 The wetland is one of the largest estuarine habitats in the northern part of Borneo.
 The wetland biotope is a retreat area for proboscis monkeys.